joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 #### Exclusive Routing using `<Switch>`

-If we wish that only one of multiple routes will be rendered, we may do so using the `Switch` component provided by the `react-router-dom` library.
-The `Switch` component will "pick" only one of the child `Route` components to render - whichever one matches the url first.
-This means that unless we provide the exact keyword for the Route where the `path` is `/`, it will always match (since react-router does partial matching) and none of the other components would ever be rendered.
-Another solution would be to proivde the Route with that path last.
-However, it is better to be explicit regardless of `Route` placement and provide the `exact` attribute either way.
+If we want that only one of multiple `Route`s will be rendered, we can do so using the `Switch` component, provided by the `react-router-dom` library.
+The `Switch` component will _pick_ only one of the child `Route` components - whichever one matches the url first.
+For our `App` component, unless we provide the `exact` keyword for the Route where the `path` is `/`, it will always match (because of partial matching) and none of the other components would ever be rendered.
+It is possible to put the `Route` with that path last.
+However, it is better to be explicit regardless of the `Route` order and provide the `exact` attribute either way.

 #### `Home.js`

-In `App.js`, the component for the `/` route will be rendered by default, or when _Home_ in the navbar is clicked.
+Looking through the `Routes` in `App.js`, we can observe that the component with the `/` path will be rendered by default, or when _Home_ in the navbar is clicked.
 This component is only a few lines long:

 ```jsx
 import React from "react";